 Sexual harassment in elite sport high schools and regular high schools

 The purpose of the study is to examine

-The total population of boys and girls in 2nd grade at elite sport high schools and a representative sample of students from regular high schools in the county Buskerud in Norway are invited to answer a questionnaire autumn 2019/spring 2020.
+Students (all genders) in 2nd grade at all elite sport high schools in Norway and a representative sample of students from regular high schools in Oslo and Viken are invited to answer a questionnaire autumn 2019/spring 2020.
 One year after (autumn 2020/spring 2021.
 The questionnaire consisted of questions about background information, lifestyle and training/sport, sexual harassment and psychological health.
-All principles/leaders at the attending schools, in addition to trainers with more than 20 % employment status at elite sport high schools, are also asked to answer a questionnaire at the first measurement point. (autumn 2019/spring 2020).
-A random sample of students who report experiences with sexual harassment in the questionnaire, and a random sample of leaders and trainers are also invited to an interview about their experiences with sexual harassment.
-All the students will also be invited to a follow-up questionnaire in December 2020.
+All principles/leaders at the attending schools, in addition to trainers with more than 20 % employment status at elite sport high schools, were also asked to answer a questionnaire at the first measurement point. (autumn 2019/spring 2020).
+A random sample of students who report experiences with sexual harassment in the questionnaire, and a random sample of leaders and trainers, are also invited to individual interviews.

-The project is financially funded by the Norwegain ExtraFoundation via The Norwegian Women's Public Health Association.
+The project is financially funded by the Stiftelsen Dam via The Norwegian Women's Public Health Association.